Adobe Premiere Pro is one of the most popular and effective video editing programs available on the market today.

 Speed up or slow down your footage using the Time Remapping effect in Premiere Pro.
 This is a great way to make your footage fit your project perfectly, without distorting the audio.

-The video above covers how to use the Time Remapping effect in Premiere Pro CC and After Effects CC, including how to adjust rate and direction controls to change speed and direction over time.
-Speed up or slow down a clip without affecting the audio.
+The video above covers how to use the Time Remapping effect in Premiere Pro CC and

 Vary changes to direction, rotation, size and more with time remapping in Premiere ProSpeed up or slow down clips with time remapping in Premiere Pro.
 This is a very useful tool for video editing.